 9 November 2006

 The locality estimates follow on from those for settlements, which were published in June 2006.
 As a result of the work done to produce the locality population estimates, it was found necessary to make some adjustments to the settlement population estimates.
-The revised Mid-2004 Population Estimates for Settlements in Scotland are also published today on the GROS website.
+The revised Mid-2004 Population Estimates for Settlements in Scotland are also published today on this website.

 A settlement is defined as a contiguous group of high density postcodes with a population of 500 or more.
 In some cases, settlements may cover large areas of population that include two or more towns or cities.
 Accordingly, some settlements are divided into 'localities' using as a basis the areas so designated in the 2001 census report Key Statistics for Settlements and Localities Scotland.

-GROS’s Small Area Population Estimates (SAPE), together with information from the Royal Mail Postcode Address File, was used to classify unit postcodes in 2004 as high density or low density.
+NRS’s Small Area Population Estimates (SAPE), together with information from the Royal Mail Postcode Address File, was used to classify unit postcodes in 2004 as high density or low density.
 A postcode was defined as high density if one or more of the following three threshold conditions were met: